sphinx-cryptography/rust-sphinxcrypto/README.md

 suite.
 I don't have an AEZ cipher implementation written in Rust handy so I will keep using Lioness for the time being.
 If someone cares about performance then please let me know.

+Thanks to Jeff Burdges for helping me with some of my rust problems.

 # license